thegeeklab/hugo-geekblog/exampleSite/content/posts/getting-started.md

   # (Optional, default none) Sites main author.
   geekblogAuthor: john-doe

+  # (Optional, default posts) Set the name of the default content section.
+  geekblogContentSection: "my-pages"

   # (Optional, default none) Adds a "Hosted on <provider>" line to the footer.
   # Could be used if you want to give credits to your hosting provider.